AlgebraicJulia/Semagrams.jl/docs/src/index.md

 There are three steps to using Semagrams.

-Note: you have to set up WebIO support for your Jupyter notebook before Semagrams will work.
-This can be somewhat tricky: see https://juliagizmos.github.io/WebIO.jl/latest/providers/ijulia/ for more details.

-In the future, we hope to use the standalone support for WebIO to enable Semagrams support in a normal Julia repl, but we haven't done that yet.

 ### 1. Prepare schemas.

 This is the hardest part, and only has to be done when you are adding a *new* type of semagram; if you are using one of the semagrams supplied by this library (by `using Semagrams.Examples`) or another library, you can skip step 1.